waggle-sensor/summer2021/Razin/daily_blog.md

 - Thursday
   - lab meeting
   - researched [LiDAR fields](https://www.arm.gov/publications/tech_reports/doe-sc-arm-tr-098.pdf) (meteriology)
+    - "Lidar measurements are, however, very effective at determining cloud structure of optically thin clouds and are more sensitive to smaller cloud particles than other ground-based profilers, such as radar.
+Strengths of this lidar sensitivity include the identification of clouds in the presence of large rain droplets, supercooled water clouds with small water droplets, and cold ice or mixed-phase clouds with low concentrations of small ice particles."
+    - afterpulse, deadtime, overlap are "unique for each MPL system and can change when a hardware component is changed or the optics of the lidar are adjusted."
     - nrb = normalized relative backscatter
     - copol = circularly polarized
 - Friday